It is frustrating to have to continue to shut down your zero-turn to install the mower deck belt after it keeps coming off the pulleys.

 If you find the belt is worn, replace it with a new one.
 Even if a worn belt isn’t the main cause it keeps falling off the pulleys, it must be replaced for a good quality cut.

 A worn belt will begin to slip on the pulleys and no longer turn the blades at high speeds.

 While some zero-turn mower owners try to find a comparable belt at the local hardware store, I highly advise against doing this.
 The belt you get at the hardware store may look the same, but it isn’t always the right type, size, or quality of the belt.

 I prefer to purchase an OEM (Original Equipment Manufacturer) belt to ensure I’m getting a quality belt of the right material designed for my zero-turn.
 The mower deck belt does make a difference to the quality of cut you receive from your Spartan mower.

-2. Shredded Mower Deck Belt on a Spartan Zero Turn
+2. Shredded Mower Deck Belt

 A belt can become shredded causing it to become weak and more likely to break.
 The most common reasons a belt will shred is from incorrect installation or from rubbing on a bracket that has moved out of place.

 If you find your belt is shredding along its edges, first check to make sure you are using the right belt and it is correctly routed around your deck pulleys.
 You may have a decal on your mower with a diagram that shows the belt layout.